PedramNavid/rust-for-data/README.md

 ## Rust For Data

+This book is available for free online at `https://rustfordata.com` You can find the source code for book in `./rust4data-book` This book is very early, so expect code to change quite a bit.

+Feel free to open an issue with any bugs, mistakes, or requests you may have.

 ## What is this book about?

 This series of posts is about using Rust for data engineering tasks for people